eclab/grains/README.md

 ## LFO

 An warpable LFO with pulse (with pulse width), warpable saw/tri/ramp, and warpable sine waves, with a wide range of rates.
 Can be reset, and outputs a sync trigger.
+Requires Mozzi.

 Status: Working.
 However GRAINS can only reach about 4V, so it goes about 0-4V or so.

 ## Bit

 A nasty bitcrusher.
+Requires Mozzi.

 Status: Working.
 It helps that the arduino is already pretty aliased!
+Mozzi must be *modified* to use Bit, which may not be worthwhile.

 ## Byte
 A ByteBeat emitter in the style of AlgoDrone or ByteBeat-Xfade.
 You can choose from 16 Bytebeats, *sort of* change their pitch and speed, change their volume, and reset them.
 You can of course define your own ByteBeats.
+Requires Mozzi.

 Status: Working.
 Maybe at some point I'll figure out how to hack Mozzi to allow real pitch control.

 ## Pluck
 A 4-voice Karplus-Strong string plucking simulator.
+Requires Mozzi.

 Status: Working, but because it has to commit to a pitch immediately (to build the Karplus-Strong sample table) sometimes it can get off pitch on some notes thanks to GRAINS/Mozzi's inaccuracy in Analog Input reads.
 Could use some work there.